-The RYA offers a range of courses aimed at people who want to learn to sail dinghies, small keelboats or multihulls.
-Levels 1, 2 and 3 will take you from total rookie to a competent sailor who’s ready to take part in more advanced courses, like Seamanship Skills, Day Sailing, Performance Sailing, or Sailing with Spinnakers.
-To find out more about these courses, have a read of the RYA’s informative leaflet on dinghy, keelboat and multihull boat sailing.
+The RYA offers a range of courses aimed at people who want to learn to sail dinghies, small keelboats, or multihulls.
+Levels 1, 2, and 3 will take you from total rookie to a competent sailor who’s ready to take part in more advanced courses, like Seamanship Skills, Day Sailing, Performance Sailing, or Sailing with Spinnakers.
+You might want to have a read of the RYA’s website to find our more about courses on dinghy, keelboat, and multihull boat sailing.

 4. Get the right clothing and equipment

 Though in popular culture sailors might have big beards, smoke pipes and wear chunky cable-knit jumpers, in real life, sailors just dress for the weather and the occasion.
-Wearing comfortable, waterproof, casual layered clothing is a good idea, but you will probably need to purchase the following:
+Wearing comfortable, waterproof, casual, layered clothing is a good idea, but you’ll probably need to purchase the following too:

-● Deck shoes: Deck shoes should be light, quick to dry, have a good grip and be non-marking.
-You can have a look at some of the best deck shoes on the market here, or else have a browse on Amazon or Wetsuit Outlet.
+● Deck shoes: Deck shoes should be light, quick to dry, have a good grip, and be non-marking.
+You can have a look at some of the best deck shoes on the market on Sailing Today, or have a browse on Amazon or Wetsuit Outlet.

-● Sailing jacket: Unsurprisingly, the wind can be very strong at sea, and its highly likely you will get wet, so you’ll need a warm, waterproof jacket that can protect you.
+● Sailing jacket: Unsurprisingly, the wind can be very strong at sea and it’s highly likely you’ll get wet, so you’ll need a warm, waterproof jacket that can protect you.
 Have a look on Wetsuit Outlet or Amazon.

 ● Dry bag: You’ll need a sturdy waterproof bag if you want to protect your belongings and valuables from rain or spray.
 Wetsuit Outlet has some good ones.